Illicit opioids, including heroin

-Opioids refer to a class of drugs that are naturally or synthetically derived from the opium poppy and those that are semi or fully synthetic (ACIC 2019; NSW Ministry of Health 2017).
+Opioids refer to a class of drugs that include those that are derived from the opium poppy and those that are semi or fully synthetic (ACIC 2019; NSW Ministry of Health 2017).
 Diacetylmorphine, commonly known as heroin, is a derivative of morphine, an alkaloid contained in raw opium (ACIC 2021a).

 This section focuses on the harms, availability and consumption of illicit opioids including heroin, as distinct from pharmaceutical opioids such as morphine, methadone and oxycodone.
 See the section on pharmaceuticals for recent trends and data in relation to the use and harms for pharmaceutical opioids.